vuvictor1/Double-Pinball/README.md

 Program animating two balls that ricochet off the 4 walls.
 Featured with random direction generation, collision detection, location trackers and control buttons.
+Upon collision, colors are changed from red/blue to white/purple.
 Requires user input for speed.
-Ball colors are changed upon collision from red/blue to white/purple.
 Program written in C#.
 Runs using a bash script file.

 ***Run Instructions***
 ```